Camping World

 Camping World Holdings, Inc. is an American corporation specializing in selling recreational vehicles (RVs), recreational vehicle parts, and recreational vehicle service.
 They also sell supplies for camping.
 The company has its headquarters in Lincolnshire, Illinois.
 In October 2016 it became a publicly traded company when it raised $251 million in an IPO.
 Camping World has 202 locations.
 In addition to its RV dealerships and accessories stores, the company sells goods through phone order and online.
 It claims to be the world's largest supplier of RV parts and supplies.

 The company is heavily involved in sponsorship of sports entities, such as serving as the title sponsor of Camping World Stadium and the Camping World Kickoff, which is played in the same stadium.
-It is currently the presenting sponsor of the Professional Bull Riders' Team Series.
+From 2023 to 2025 the company held the title sponsor of the PBR Team Series.
 It was previously the presenting sponsor of Major League Baseball's League Championship Series, NASCAR's Truck Series, and the National Hot Rod Association's Drag Racing Series.